qcoumes/django-http-method/README.md

 </form>
 ```

 The corresponding method of your View will now be called.
-For instance, if `{% http_put %}` was used, then `TestView.put()` will be called and any request parameter will be in `self.request.PUT`.
+For instance, if `{% http_put %}` was used, then `TestView.put()` will be called and any request parameter will be in `request.PUT`.